Home » Politics » Andy Burnham: The “King of the North” Poised to Challenge Labour Leadership

 Controversies and Challenges

-As Health Secretary, Burnham faced criticism for resisting calls for a public inquiry into the high death rates at Stafford Hospital.
-Following Labour’s 2010 defeat, he placed fourth in the leadership race behind Ed Miliband and Ed Balls but ahead of Diane Abbott.
-He later served as Shadow Education and Health Secretary.
+Despite many successes, Burnham’s career has not been without controversy.
+As Health Secretary, he attracted criticism for his initial resistance to calls for a public inquiry into the Stafford Hospital scandal, where high death rates raised public alarm.
+After Labour’s 2010 electoral defeat, he competed in the leadership race but finished fourth, behind Ed Miliband and Ed Balls but ahead of Diane Abbott.
+He subsequently held shadow cabinet positions as Shadow Education Secretary and Shadow Health Secretary, maintaining a high profile within the party.

 Greater Manchester Mayor: Championing Regional Power